guysoft/OctoKlipperPi/README.md

 Sure, check out [CustoPiZer's README](https://github.com/OctoPrint/CustoPiZer) for instructions on how to set up your own image build for modified but clean OctoPi images!

+# Features

+* [OctoPrint](http://octoprint.org) host software for 3d printers out of the box.
+Settings pre-set for klipper.
+* [Klipper](https://github.com/KevinOConnor/klipper/) host firmware for 3d printers out of the box
+* [OctoKlipper plugin](https://plugins.octoprint.org/plugins/klipper/) to get OctoPrint to work better with Klipper.
+* [Raspbian](http://www.raspbian.org/) tweaked for maximum performance for printing out of the box
+* [mjpg-streamer with RaspiCam support](https://github.com/jacksonliam/mjpg-streamer) for live viewing of prints and timelapse video creation.

 ## I have a problem, where's the issue tracker for this project?

 Nowhere, because this really is just a build automation.